15 Types of Arguments That May Mean the End of Your Relationship

 When you fight, you insist that you’re right

 Yes, it can be tough to say, “I was wrong,” but in a relationship, it must be done.
 “My grandma used to say, ‘Do you want to be right or do you want to be happy?’” says Bonnie Winston, celebrity matchmaker and relationship expert.
 No one is right 100 percent of the time.
 Instead of figuring out who is right, you should be figuring out how to make things work.
 “When fighting about small things with your significant other, try to let them go,” says Winston.
 “Of course, the issues that mean the most and are important to you can be argued over, but in a mature way.”
 She recommends taking time to come up with exactly what you want to say.
 “Candidates in a debate don’t raise their voices and spew out unrehearsed words,” says Winston.
 “The ones that are the most effective have a well thought out viewpoint.”
 Feeling like you need to be right really can impact your relationship.
 “The need to be right in an argument is divisive and can lead to resentments in the relationship, especially over time,” says Antonia Hall, MA, a psychologist, relationship expert and author of The Ultimate Guide to a Multi-Orgasmic Life.
 “If you can’t remember that you’re a team, and focus on the root of what’s really causing conflict, there’ll be hurt feelings that can create desires for separation.
-Here is what your fights reveal about your relationship.
+In addition to a possible doomed relationship, your fights can actually reveal a lot of other things about your relationship.